-- A-174.
-ASA believes that broadband access to the Internet is important to the quality of life in rural America and to strong and competitive farming operations.
-ASA encourages private businesses and cooperatives to collaborate with state and local governments to seek grants through the USDA's Rural Utilities Service (RUS) and the American Recovery & Reimbursement Act (ARRA) or other available sources to bring quality high-speed broadband to rural areas at affordable rates.
-(2018) - A-175.
+- A-181.
+ASA affirms that broadband access to the Internet is important to the quality of life in rural America and to strong and competitive farming operations.
+ASA encourages private businesses and cooperatives to collaborate with state and local governments to seek grants through the USDA's Rural Utilities Service (RUS), U.S. Department of Commerce, Federal Communications Commission (FCC), and applicable COVID-19 relief legislation or other available sources to bring quality high-speed broadband to rural areas at affordable rates.
+(2021) - A-182.
 ASA supports a dependable and free public Global Positioning Satellite (GPS) differential real time kinematic correction signal available across all of the U.S.'s agricultural production land.
+(2017)

-(2017) - A-176.
-ASA opposes the use of adjacent band width by any company that would compromise the effectiveness of GPS technology for farmers. - A-177.
+- A-183.
+ASA opposes the use of adjacent bandwidth by any company that would compromise the effectiveness of GPS technology for farmers. - A-184.
 ASA encourages the continued development expansion and improvement of cellular networks to adequately address the needs of rural regions of the United States.
-(2017) - A-178.
-ASA urges that USDA's agricultural reports be classified as an "essential government service" to ensure their scheduled release in the event of government service disruptions.
-(2017) - A-179.
-ASA urges USDA to provide oversight and take all appropriate measures to ensure the security of all agency reports, no matter the transmission mode, before their uniform release.
-(2017) - A-180.
-ASA opposes unauthorized access by third parties to farmlevel data.
-(2020) - A-181.
-ASA supports legislative statutes that establish a single confidentiality classification of all USDA collected producer data and the reorganization within USDA that delegates that data collection function to a single unit within the USDA's Farm Service Agency (FSA). - A-182.
+(2017) - A-185.
+ASA affirms that USDA's agricultural reports be classified as an "essential government service" to ensure their scheduled release in the event of government service disruptions.
+(2017) - A-186.
+ASA requests that USDA provide oversight and take all appropriate measures to ensure the security of all agency reports, no matter the transmission mode, before their uniform release.
+(2017) - A-187.
+ASA opposes unauthorized access to or use of farm-level data.
+(2021) - A-188.
+ASA supports legislative statutes that establish a single confidentiality classification of all USDA collected producer data and the reorganization within USDA that delegates that data collection function to a single unit within the USDA's Farm Service Agency (FSA). - A-189.
 ASA supports the agricultural producer's right to repair equipment and machinery.
-(2019)
+(2021) - A-190.
+ASA supports federal oversight of private entities receiving federal broadband contracts in rural areas to ensure adequate and efficient broadband service is deployed in rural and underserved areas.
+(2021) - A-191.
+ASA supports federal efforts to: a) ensure farmers have accurate and reliable access to the enabling technologies they need to benefit from precision agriculture technology; and, b) expand voluntary adoption of precision technology by growers to improve environmental stewardship and provide economic returns.
+(2021) - A-192.
+ASA affirms that agriculture and rural stakeholders should be represented in any federal decision-making affecting drone usage policies and best practices.
+(2021)